Skip to content

 Operator commands

-npm run founder:revenue-loop
+npm run founder:daily

 npm run market:requests:triage